Today's Articles

 *Ionia Rollin Whipper was born on this date in 1872.
 She was a Black obstetrician and public health outreach worker.

-From Beaufort, South Carolina, both of Whipper's parents were from black families who had been free before the American Civil War.
+Both of Whipper's parents were from Beaufort, South Carolina, and were from Black families that had been free before the American Civil War.
 Her father, the lawyer William James Whipper, moved from Philadelphia to South Carolina after the war, becoming one of the first Black judges in the Reconstruction Era.
-He married Frances Anne Rollin; the couple had five children; Ionia was their third child.
+He married Frances Anne Rollin; the couple had five children.
+Ionia was their third child.

 As a result of marital discord, during the 1880s, Frances moved with her children to Washington, D.C., where Ionia grew up.
 Ionia Rollin Whipper graduated from Howard University School of Medicine in 1903 as one of four women in her class.
 In 1911, she started her private practice at 511 Florida Avenue NW, accepting only female patients.
 Between 1921 and 1929, Dr. Whipper worked for the United States Children's Bureau, which employed her to travel through the rural South educating midwives.
 When she returned to Washington, she joined the maternity department staff at Freedmen's Hospital.